kaitlin-fair/ECE215/_sources/Block2Reading/Project2.md

 ## **Finite State Machine for Automated Sorting System**

+#### **Authorized Resources**: For this project you will work in groups of 2.
+You are **not** allowed to work with cadets outside your group or use materials from previous semesters.
+You **are** allowed to use any ECE 215/S course materials from this semester, get EI from ECE instructors, and use internet resources.
+You must appropriately document any use of internet resources.
+If using generative AI, such as ChatGPT, you must include the prompts in your documentation statement.
+You are responsible for demonstrating understanding of anything you get from generative AI.
+---

 ### **Practical Application: Automated Sorting System in a Factory**
 Consider an **automated conveyor belt system** used in a packaging factory to **sort products based on their sizes**.
 Your finite state machine (FSM) will classify and track items as they move along the conveyor belt.